A dry, healthy home starts here.

 At Basement Systems, we're leading the industry with our line of award-winning, warrantied products, our innovative solutions, and our world-class customer service.
 To date, we've dried hundreds of thousands of basements and crawl spaces across Canada and the United States.

-To schedule a free, no-obligation dry crawl space quote with your local dealer, contact us by phone or e-mail today!
-Your specialist will stop by to take measurements, identify the problem, and create a customized cost quote that meets every goal you have for your crawl space.
+To schedule a free, no-obligation dry crawl space estimate with your local dealer, contact us by phone or e-mail today!
+Your specialist will stop by to take measurements, identify the problem, and create a customized cost estimate that meets every goal you have for your crawl space.

 As an added courtesy, we'll also mail a copy of our informative crawl space book -- Crawl Space Science -- before our visit.
 This book is packed with everything you need to know about our products, including detailed photos and illustrations, and additional information about our products and services.